alamin-cse/play-with-python/README.md

 ## here are the bullets points to remember.

-1. Python comes with a built-in IDE called IDLE, which lets you create, edit, and run your Python code—all you need to do is type in your code, save it, and then press F5.
+1. Python comes with a built-in IDE called IDLE, which lets you create, edit, and run your Python code—all you need to do is type in your code, save it, and then press F5.